Skip to main content

 Versioning

 All packages — including the VS Code extension — share a single version because Lerna is configured in non-independent mode.
-The extension version therefore always matches the core version (e.g. 5.0.0, 5.0.0-rc.2).
+The extension version always matches the core version (e.g. 5.0.0, 5.0.0-rc.2).

 Workflow